Kilmarnock Academy: Sutherland Drive (2018–present)

-The new school campus was projected to open in March 2018.
 In March 2018, it was announced by both East Ayrshire Council and Centrestage Communities Ltd. that as part of the Scottish Government Regenerational Grant Funding that the old Kilmarnock Academy building, which is listed, would be used as the new home for Kilmarnock-based charity CentreStage.
 CentreStage moved from their former James Little Street premises, and opened on the Elmbank Drive site in August 2021.

-Rectors/head teachers

-The following list is of rectors of Kilmarnock Academy.
-In recent years, the term 'rector' has been phased out to introduce the title of 'head teacher'.
-Bryan Paterson held the post from August 2011 until June 2015, becoming head teacher at Trinity Academy, Edinburgh.

-Carole Ford was the first woman to serve as head teacher, from 1997–2011, and remains the only female to have taken up the position.

-The current head teacher is David Rose.
-He was responsible for the transition and merger of Kilmarnock Academy and James Hamilton Academy at a new school campus.